Resource type: Video

 - Briana Pegado – Executive Director, Creative Edinburgh

 - Professor Sue Williams – Course Director of Fine Art: Studio Site & Context, Swansea College of Art

-The panel discussion and question-and-answer session will be chaired by our Chair of Trustees, the Rt Hon the Baroness Prashar of Runnymede.
+The debate was chaired by our Chair of Trustees, the Rt Hon the Baroness Prashar of Runnymede.

 What did we discuss?